Edwin Markham (British Army officer): Military career

 Markham was educated at the Royal Military Academy, Woolwich.
 He passed out and commissioned into the Royal Artillery in 1850 Markham served in the Crimean War.
 Markham served the Eastern campaign of 1854, and up to January 1855, including the affair of M'Kenzie's Farm, the Battle of Alma and the Battle of Inkerman, the Siege of Sevastopol and repulse of the Russian sortie on 26 October 1854 (he was awarded the medal with three clasps, appointed a Knight of the Legion of Honor and awarded the Turkish Medal).
 In 1855, he took command of the 2nd Division in the Crimea.
 He served in India in 1858, and was present at the action of Secundra on 23 January 1858 (he was awarded the medal).
 He was appointed Lieutenant Governor of Jersey in 1892 and went on to be Director General of Ordnance in 1896 before being made Governor and Commandant of the Royal Military College, Sandhurst in 1898.
-He became incapacitated in July 1902.
+He retired from the army in March 1900, but continued in command at Sandhurst for another two years, until he became incapacitated in July 1902.